abdolence/slack-morphism-rust/docs/src/web-api.md

 }
 ```

-Not that `session` is just auxiliary lightweight structure that stores references to the token and client to make
+Note that `session` is just an auxiliary lightweight structure that stores references to the token and the client
-easier to have series of calls for the same token.
+to make easier to have series of calls for the same token.
 It doesn't make any network calls.
 There is no need to store it.

 Another option is to use `session` is to use function `run_in_session`: